Hardcoreprawn/architecture/input/architecture/architectural-principles/index.md

 > *"A People that values its privileges above its principles soon looses both." - Dwight D. Eisenhower.*

 A set of architecture principals, designed to help software developers make informed choices about the types of technology in use and to help make local decisions in the best interests of the organisation or enterprise.

+>If you want to know more, theres a good article here at The Open Group website.
+Ref: [The Open Group - TOGAF 9.2](https://pubs.opengroup.org/architecture/togaf9-doc/arch/chap20.html)

 ## Business Principles